Updated: Dec 21, 2022

 By asking for their bar number and looking at them on the State Bar website or calling the State Bar at 800-843-9053, you will find out if anyone is an attorney.

 Duly qualified California attorneys and in good standing in another state are eligible to practice in California in some cases.
 In California, for instance, lawyers who practice only federal law, such as immigration, can practice but be licensed in another state.
-In those cases, by asking for their bar license number and state and looking them up for that state in the database, you can make sure they are licensed.
+In those cases, you can make sure they are licensed by asking for their bar license number and state and looking them up for that state in the database.
 The national listing of such directories is here.

 UPL can involve work carried out by immigration consultants and preparers of legal documents.
-Immigration advisors will fill out forms for you to translate, but they cannot not give you legal advice.
+Immigration advisors will fill out forms for you to translate, but they can not give you legal advice.
 It's UPL if they do.
-Immigration consultants are unable to represent you or offer any legal advice in court.
+Immigration consultants cannot represent you or offer legal advice in court.
 If they do, they might be charged because of UPL.

 It is often deemed to be UPL if an attorney practices law when their license is revoked or after they are disbarred.